MGT - Management

 MGT 150 Fundamentals of Supervision (3-0-3)

-Offered based on need
+Offered based on enrollment

 This course is a study of supervisory principles and techniques required to effectively manage human resources in an organization.
 First-line management is emphasized.
 (This course is for BMW cohort only)